 Stage 5: Superconnection

 Do not hold scores.
-By the main difference between these super connectors and everyone else.
+The main difference between these super connectors and everyone else.
 Super Connectors have an abundance mentality, and they are always willing to give, connect and share.

 Make friends, not “contact.”
 In other words, the standard quality on the quantity.
-Remove your business cards and create genuine friendship with the people you meet.
-I don’t force myself to talk about business in the first interview with anyone, if any.
+Remove your business cards and create genuine friendships with the people you meet.
+I don’t force myself to talk about business in the first interview with anyone if any.
 It is 10 times more valuable to connect with five quality people than 50 “contacts” whose names you will never remember.

-Follow-up Do not forget about all this missing steps.
-But after a few months without any role, randomly followed, or later will randomly follow, not only help to maintain your connections, but encourage a different level of relationship.
-Taking on a world, being able to show that you care about someone as a friend will make you into a completely different category with no connection to you.
+Follow-up Do not forget about all these missing steps.
+But after a few months without any role, randomly followed, or later will randomly follow, not only help to maintain your connections but encourage a different level of relationship.
+Taking on a world, and being able to show that you care about someone as a friend will make you into a completely different category with no connection to you.

 Ask a question whenever possible.
 If the matter is negative, avoid sudden things, because it will make the speaker uncomfortable.
 Instead, give a compassionate answer to show support, and then ask a question to redirect to something like that, but allow the speaker to respond to something positive.